What can the camera see through?

 Can the FLIR Thermal Camera work through wooden, laminate or tiled flooring?

-Yes, it can detect leaks through wooden, laminate and tiled floors, but cannot go through carpet as it acts as an insulator, so you will need to lift the carpet when looking for a leak.
+Yes, an FLIR Thermal Camera can detect leaks through wooden, laminate and tiled floors, but cannot go through carpet as it acts as an insulator, so you will need to lift the carpet when looking for a leak.
 In most cases it will work through wooden, laminate and tiled flooring, but it all depends on the depth of pipes and materials below etc. so it’s not always guaranteed.
 If pipes are laid under the floor or inside a wall it can be possible to determine the exact location of the problem.
 Sending hot water through the pipes will allow heat to radiate through the area.
 The problem will quickly become visible to a FLIR thermal imaging camera.

 How far under flooring can the camera detect pipework?